mayio/mariolueder.github.io/docs/_posts/2022-02-13-PathPlanning.md

 date: '2022-02-13 11:02:00 +0200'
 categories: pathplanning
 ---
-# Path Planning with Quintic Functions in Frenét Coordinate System

 This is an introduction on how to compute a driving path for an autonomous vehicle.
 In this article, I focus only the trajectory creation.
 Obstacle perception and avoidance shall be out of scope.